DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 5. Learning new skills (17% conscious)

 **Key Discovery:** Consciousness seemed to emerge under specific conditions—novelty, challenge, or deliberate attention.

+Tiny warning: Don’t turn your life into a lab 24/7.
+Log, then live.
+If logging spikes stress, reduce frequency and favor end-of-day summaries.

 ### Week 2 Results: The Observer Patterns